thekubebuddy/letsencrypt-on-gke/README.md

 $ kubectl apply -f ./certificate.yaml --validate=false
 ```

-* The above certificate will generate the TLS secret within the namespace.
+* The above certificate will generate the TLS secret **"hello-app-tls"** within the namespace.

 * Apply the final ingress with TLS enabled and SSL redirect
 ```